SovereignCloudStack/standards/Design-Docs/monitoring.md

 # SCS Monitoring

-For release 1 we are focused on adopting within OSISM the best of pre-existing monitoring options from kolla-ansible.
+For release 1 we focus on adopting within OSISM the best of pre-existing monitoring options from kolla-ansible.
 In particular:

 * Centralised debug logs, as provided by fluentd and elasticsearch